Jeremy-Benik/Jeremy-Benik/README.md

 Some fun facts about me are I'm a speedcuber (I like to solve Rubik's cubes quickly.
 Check out my World Cube Association profile https://bit.ly/3kLrpbS), running, music (I play violin and bass guitar), video games (I used to speedrun The Legend Of Zelda: Ocarina of Time and Majora's Mask), I like to learn about ethical hacking in my free time, and I really like traveling (I've been to Canada, Mexico, and Australia).

+### Please note, over the next couple days I will be finishing up cleaning up the repo and adding in codes I only had on the server
 <!--
 **Jeremy-Benik/Jeremy-Benik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.